 The effect of the infant’s ability to learn was not clear from this study (43).
 However, maternal supplementation of fish oil is seen to improve visual development in infants as well as reduce the risk of allergies (44, 45).

-11Fish oil can lower levels of liver fat.
+11. Fish oil can lower levels of liver fat.
 Non-alcoholic fatty liver disease (NAFLD) is becoming America’s top silent killer (46).

 Studies show that supplementing with fish oil, to increase these low levels of omega-3 fatty acids, can reduce the symptoms of depression (52, 53).
-It seems that EPA, a specific fatty acid in fish oil, is more effect than another long-form omega-3 fatty acid, known as DHA, in reducing the symptoms of depression (54).
+It seems that EPA, a specific fatty acid in fish oil, is more effective than another long-form omega-3 fatty acid, known as DHA, in reducing the symptoms of depression (54).

-13Fish oil can improve focus and attention in children.
+13. Fish oil can improve focus and attention in children.
 Researchers hypothesized that since omega-3 fatty acids are essential to brain health, that giving them to children can prevent behavioral disorders early in life (55).

 Specifically, research done on almost 100,000 subjects show that the intake of fish oil by the mother can lower the risk of asthma in her children by up to 29% (61).
 Similarly, the risk of allergies in infants is significantly reduced (62).

-15Fish oil can increase your bone density.
+15. Fish oil can increase your bone density.
 Bones decay with age and poor nutrition leading to diseases such as osteoporosis and osteoarthritis.
 In addition to calcium and vitamin D, fish oil is seen to be of great benefit to your bones.

 First, a correlation was discovered where those with higher fish oil intakes had greater bone mineral density (63).
 Further research shows that fish oil supplementation lowers the levels of bone breakdown, which shows promise in preventing bone disease (64).

 1. Fish oil supplements can be linked to prostate cancer in men.
 The Journal of the National Cancer Institute published a study relating high concentrations of omega-3 fatty acids to the incidence of prostate cancer.

-834 men diagnosed with prostate cancer were studies and found that those with the highest blood levels of omega-3 fatty acids saw a 43% increased risk of developing cancer when compared to the men with the lowest omega-3 fatty acid concentration (65).
+834 men diagnosed with prostate cancer were studied and found that those with the highest blood levels of omega-3 fatty acids saw a 43% increased risk of developing cancer when compared to the men with the lowest omega-3 fatty acid concentration (65).

 300mg of EPA and DHA is a good starting point.The amount of EPA and DHA recommended depend on your age and health.
 300mg is a good starting point.
-From there if you do not see benefits especially if you’re an athlete, pregnant, nursing, or at risk of heart disease (66).
+From there if you do not see benefits especially if you’re an athlete, pregnant, nursing, or at risk of heart disease (75).

 Choose fish oils that are processed via the reesterified triglyceride oil process.
 It may be slightly more expensive, but has a higher bioavailability than other options.
 The amount of fish oil is different from the amount of essential fatty acids.
 Many supplements contain a gram of fish oil but only 300 mg of EPA and DHA.

 Always read the label and make sure your supplement has at least 500 mg of EPA and DHA per 1,000 mg of fish oil.
 Choose a supplement that is ‘third party tested’ to avoid substandard supplements.
 Especially since fish oils are prone to oxidation.

 Furthermore, choosing a supplement with vitamin E as well as storing your supplements in a dark cold place, like your fridge, will lead to a longer shelf life.
 Don’t use a fish oil supplement that has a rancid smell or is out of date.

-Fish oil is a fat so it is best absorbed during meals that contain other fats (67).
+Fish oil is a fat so it is best absorbed during meals that contain other fats (76).